akamai/pallas/README.md

 ### v0.3

-* Athena and Query classes available from top-level module (useful for type hints)
+* Athena and Query classes available from the top-level module (useful for type hints).
+* AthenaQueryError from the top-level module.
-* Fix: SELECT queries cached only when uppercase
+* Fix: SELECT queries cached only when uppercase.
-* Fix: Queries not killed on KeyboardInterrupt
+* Fix: Queries not killed on KeyboardInterrupt.

 ### v0.2

-* Cache SELECT statements only (starting with SELECT or WITH)
+* Cache SELECT statements only (starting with SELECT or WITH).
 * Preserve empty lines in the middle of normalized queries.